-Hi Lindsey, thank you for taking the time to get involved with the Open Novella Contest on Wattpad.
+Hi Lindsey, thank you for taking the time to get involved with Coffee Community.
 It's great to hear from authors like yourself and get to know a little bit about what motivates you to write longer works of fiction.

 You're very welcome!
 Thank you so much for asking me to join in on the fun and good luck to everyone participating in the contest!